TheSkele27/No-Code/README.md

 # No Code

 Literally nothing.
-You can't have any errors if you don't have any errors!
+You can't have any errors if you don't have any code!

 100% Compilation free!